queilawithaQ/documentation/_general/integrations/assertible.md

 ---
-title: Using Assertible and Codeship For API testing
+title: Using Assertible and CodeShip For API testing
 shortTitle: Assertible API testing and monitoring
 menus:
   general/integrations: